rust-lang/docs.rs/README.md

 # This starts the web server but does not build any crates.
 # It does not automatically run the migrations, so you need to do that manually (see above).
 cargo run -- start-web-server
-# If you want the server to automatically reload templates if they are modified:
+# If you want the server to automatically restart when code or templates change
+# you can use `cargo-watch`:
-cargo run -- start-web-server --reload-templates
+cargo watch -x "run -- start-web-server"
 ```

 If you need to store big files in the repository's directory it's recommended to